HergenEngelhardt/HergenEngelhardt/README.md

 - 👋 Hi, I’m @HergenEngelhardt
-- 👀 I’m interested in gaming, reading, sports.
+- 👀 I’m interested in gaming, reading, sports, cooking and most important eating.
 - 🌱 I’m currently learning to code.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: https://www.linkedin.com/in/hergen-engelhardt-0116b71b0/
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: i´d love to play defensive end in American Football

 <!---
 HergenEngelhardt/HergenEngelhardt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.